LampSteven17/Optimal-Trip-Itinerary-Web-Application-W-Agile/reports/sprint1.md

 * Identifying problems earlier: We must begin to understand which bugs are going to take more time, and if a bug is unable to be fixed, developing a strategy to remove the buggy situation.
 #### What we will change next time
+* Start everything just a little earlier

+#### Problems encountered and resolutions
+* Understanding the given code base and how it interacted with itself.
+* Understanding state

+#### What went well
+* Working through the given communication methods and both group and self regulating tasks
+* Asking good and coherent questions to groupmates
+* Working through things in good time

+## Retrospective

 #### Problems encountered and resolutions
 *